(A section of Karel Thole’s cover for the 1962 Italian edition of Starman’s Quest (1958), Robert Silverberg)

 2. FICTION AS HISTORICAL OBJECT

 Unsurprisingly, I have favorite historical periods and themes.
-For example, cracks in 50s visions of suburban existence, demystifying the space race, the Civil Rights movement, the 70s political backlash… By extension, the SF produced in those periods holds special appeal.
+For example, cracks in 50s visions of suburban existence, demystifying the space race, the Civil Rights movement, the 70s political backlash… By extension, the SF produced in those periods (its more radical examples are often labeled New Wave) holds special appeal.
 Many of the themes prevalent in late 60s SF tended to look inward (inner space!).
 Years ago for a SF Signal post I was asked to come up with an author blurb.
 Looking back at it a particular line stands out: “When SF tackles the greater morass of things and our oblique interiors he is happy.”
 This continues to hold through as I devour SF interested in exploring memory and trauma….

 We must consider literary works within their particular contexts.
 Too often SF is dismissed as “no longer relevant” which suggests a variety of shoddy conclusions: 1) reviewers tend to equate value with whether or not social speculation or scientific invention has come to pass ignoring the historical context in which it was produced.2) reviewers thus assume a monolithic purpose of the genre — to “predict” 3) reviewers assume readers engage with fiction for the previous reason alone.

 Language is a social project.
 A keen reader will be aware of the society that spawned a particular vision… A particularly good piece of SF cannot be passed off as “timeless.”
 Personally, piecing together the historical context and engagement with the trends of the time must be part of the critical reading experience.